-The journey time from Terni train station to Spoleto is a short 30 minute train ride.
+The journey time from Terni train station to Spoleto is a short 30 minute train ride, making it an easily accessible Umbrian hill town.
 From the train station, the walk to the Old Town (centro storico) takes about 10 minutes and is along a straight and flat road.
 I was staying the night at Hotel Clarici, located just outside the gates to the Old Town.
 The accommodation was basic, but served a rather large breakfast (for Italian standards), and being an easy walk to and from the train station, it made a great option for a one night stay in town.
 For a visit longer than one day, I would probably pay a bit more and stay in the Old Town.

-With a fairly compact centre, I was able to explore most of the town despite only arriving around 1pm and having a mid-sightseeing two hour rest in my hotel room.
+With a fairly compact centre, I was able to explore most of the town despite only arriving around 1pm and having a mid-sightseeing two hour rest in my hotel room (thanks to a head cold that arrived over night – bleh!).

 My top sights for a one day trip to Spoleto: